gabriel-guelfi/splitphp/README.md

 * **I**tuitiveness: A developer should only **have difficulties learning** how to use a lib or framework if this developer **isn't acquainted with the very technology** on which the lib or framework is based.
 Take the colossally successful example of *JQuery*.
 A dev who knows javascript, understands *JQuery* in a matter of hours.
 This is tightly related to the **"Purity"** concept.
 If a PHP senior has to practice for weeks before becoming really comfortable using a specific PHP framework or lib, again: something is definitely not right.

-* **T**arget Mindness: A framework exists as a facilitator, so the engineer don't have to worry about technical issues and will be able to **focus only** on building **the solutions that address the business issues** for which the system is being created.
+* **T**arget Mindness: A framework exists as a facilitator, so allows the engineer to not have to worry about technical issues and to be able to **focus only** on building **the solutions that address the business issues** for which the system is being created.

 ---